-The budget figures are those approved by the Council in its 2020/21 annual plan.
+The budget figures are those approved by the Council in its 2018/38 Year 3 of the long term plan.
 The budget figures have been prepared in accordance with NZ GAAP, using accounting policies that are consistent with those adopted by Horowhenua District Council for the preparation of the financial statements.